jesse318s/prompt-vault/frontend-crud/crud_feature_poml.prompt.md

 ---
-description: "Prompt to generate POML for CRUD feature starter code for frontend"
+description: Prompt to generate POML for CRUD feature starter code for frontend
 ---

 Basic Components¶